Texas elementary school shooting: What do we know so far?

 UVALDE, Texas (AP) — A gunman stormed into an elementary school Tuesday in Uvalde, Texas, killing 19 children and two teachers in the United States' deadliest school shooting in nearly a decade.
-Law enforcement officers killed the shooter, identified as a local 18-year-old who had shot and wounded his grandmother shortly before the massacre at Robb Elementary.
-Investigators haven't disclosed any motives for the shootings.
+Law enforcement officers killed the shooter, identified as a local 18-year-old who had shot and wounded his grandmother and spelled out his violent plans in online messages shortly before the massacre at Robb Elementary.
+Investigators say they don't yet know a motive for the shootings.

 A look at what we know so far:

-Note: This story has been corrected to show the age of Layla Salazar was 11, not 10.